Extreme Dreams: Torres Strait

 Working closely with the local Torres Strait Islander communities, we’ll learn about their deep spiritual and cultural connection to the land and ocean, cook Kup Murri on the beach and witness rarely visited sacred sites, all with the blessing of the Traditional Owners.

 My ever-lasting memories during my time as the Caretaker of the Islands of the Great Barrier Reef during the Best Job in the World are from my visit to the Torres Strait islands.
 The deeply cultural island communities have an appearance more Pacific Islander than Australian Aboriginal, they engage in warm conversation with strangers, have deep pride in their history and for these and a million other reasons, I created the expedition to share the experience with others.
 I still remember the deep belly laughter, community gatherings, palm leaf weaving under the trees and the best view I’ve ever experienced from a toilet seat.

-This expedition has never been undertaken before, so our itinerary may, and probably will change.
-It’s an unscripted adventure, the kind that challenges you and has more unknowns than most people can stomach.
+This itinerary for this expedition is likely to change, it’s very much an unscripted adventure, the kind that challenges you and has more unknowns than most people can stomach.
 It’s a different kind of travel, and we think more people should experience it.